wp-plugins/facebook-page-like-popup-box/readme.txt

 Tested up to: 4.2
 Stable tag: 1.1.0

+With this plugin you can display a Facebook Page Like inside a lightbox popup.
 == Description ==

 With this plugin you can display a Facebook Page Like inside a lightbox popup.
 This way visitors will always stay up-to-date and you will receive more returning visitors.